kiwibrowser/src.canary/README.md

 # src.canary
-Source-code used in Kiwi Browser for Android (canary edition)
+Assets used in Kiwi Browser for Android (canary edition)